Iliaromanov/Deep-Learning-Practice/README.md

 # Deep-Learning-Practice
-Practice problems and mini-projects involving neural networks.
+Learning about deep neural networks using Numpy and Tensorflow.
 Includes my work from the Deeplearning.ai Neural Networks and Deep Learning online course.

 ## Notes